 - 1. Students may register complaints regarding an instructor's failure to comply with the provisions of the Code of Teaching Responsibility directly with that instructor. - 2.
-Students may also take complaints directly to teaching units' chief administrators or their designates.
-If those persons are unable to resolve matters to the student's satisfaction, they are obligated to transmit written complaints to unit committees charged with hearing such complaints.
+Students may also take complaints directly to teaching units' chief administrators or their designates.\ If those persons are unable to resolve matters to the student's satisfaction, the student must submit a written, signed statement to the chair of the hearing board of the department/school within which the violation is alleged to have occurred (see AFR Article 7 III.
+A and B).
 A copy of any complaint transmitted shall be sent to the instructor.
-A written report of the action or recommendation of such groups will be forwarded to the student and to the instructor, normally within ten working days of the receipt of the complaint. - 3 Complaints coming to the University Ombudsman will be reported, in writing, to chief administrators of the teaching units involved when in the Ombudsman's opinion a hearing appears necessary.
-It will be the responsibility of chief administrators or their designates to inform the instructor and to refer such unresolved complaints to the unit committees charged with hearing such complaints.
-A written report of the action or recommendation of such groups will be forwarded to the University Ombudsman, to the student, and to the instructor, normally within ten working days of the receipt of the complaint. - 4.
+A written report of the action or recommendation of such groups will be forwarded to the student and to the instructor, normally within ten working days of the receipt of the complaint. - 3.
 Students wishing to appeal a teaching unit action or recommendation may do so as outlined in Academic Freedom for Students at Michigan State University, Graduate Student Rights and Responsibilities, or Medical Student Rights and Responsibilities.

-Such complaints must normally be initiated no later than the middle of the semester following the one wherein alleged violations occurred.
+\Such complaints must normally be initiated no later than the middle of the semester following the one wherein alleged violations occurred.
 Exceptions shall be made in cases where the involved instructor or student is absent from the University during the semester following the one wherein alleged violations occurred.

-History of Approval
+History of Approval Original Document:

-Original Document: -Academic Council, November 4, 1969 -Academic Senate, November 19, 1969 Revisions -Academic Council, May 19, 1976 -Academic Council, February 27, 1996 -Academic Council, April 19, 2005
+-Academic Council, November 4, 1969 -Academic Senate, November 19, 1969

+Revisions

+-Academic Council, May 19, 1976

+-Academic Council, February 27, 1996

+-Academic Council, April 19, 2005

+-Board of Trustees, February 12, 2010, Effective August 16, 2011

-CONFLICT OF INTEREST IN EDUCATIONAL RESPONSIBILITIES RESULTING FROM CONSENSUAL AMOROUS OR SEXUAL RELATIONSHIPS^{1,2}
+CONFLICT OF INTEREST IN EDUCATIONAL RESPONSIBILITIES RESULTING FROM CONSENSUAL AMOROUS OR SEXUAL RELATIONSHIPS